Owl-Boy/Notes/content/Notes/Karger, Klein and Tarjan's Algorithm.md

 - Then it deletes half the edges (randomly) and finds a good enough minimum spanning tree for that
 - Using that it removes most of the bad edges and repeats the process until the minimum spanning tree is formed.

-This algorithm relies on a key ideas:
+This algorithm relies on a key idea:
 - Given a forest $F$, an edge $e$ is called $F$-heavy if adding it to $F$ creates a cycle with $e$ as its largest weighted edge.
 By cycle rule we get that an MST will have no e-weight edges.
 All other edges are called $F$-light edges.
 - The above idea is not trivial to implement, there is an algorithm by [[Komlos's Algorithm|Komlos]] which is deterministic and finds all the $F$-light edges in $O(|E|)$ time.
 The algorithm shall use that.